armory/docs/content/en/docs/installation/armory-operator/op-manifest-reference/persistent-storage.md

 - `accessKeyId`: Your AWS Access Key ID.
 If not provided, Halyard/Spinnaker will try to find AWS credentials as described at http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default
 - `serverSideEncryption`: Use Amazon Server-Side Encryption ('x-amz-server-side-encryption' header).
 Supports 'AES256' (for Amazon S3-managed encryption keys, equivalent to a header value of 'AES256') and 'AWSKMS' (for AWS KMS-managed encryption keys, equivalent to a header value of 'aws:kms'.
 - `secretAccessKey`: Your AWS Secret Key.
 Supports encrypted value.

+## Kustomize patch examples

+You can see examples in the `spinnaker-kustomize-patches` repo's [`persistence` folder](https://github.com/armory/spinnaker-kustomize-patches/tree/master/persistence).